ids-s1-21/code-along-05/pumpkins.md

 care to put the plus in the right place, of course.)
 What does this tell us about the interaction between `theme_minimal` and `theme`?* 💡

+There’s a subtlety above in whether you put the brackets after the end of the function name in the `labels` argument.
+It’s a bit technical, so it might be easier just to remember when you do and don’t have to use it, but if you’re interested the rationale is in a footnote [2].

 Seems like the US is the prime country for the growing of these pumpkins.
 But which states?
 Let’s find out.